 Select font size, spacing and color with readability in mind so your prospects don't have to work to read the brochure.

 5.)
 Give readers a reason to keep your brochure

 If you can, include a handy reference of some kind in your brochure to dissuade readers from throwing it away—for example:

-Also consider printing the brochure on high-quality glossy paper to boost its perceived value.
+Also, consider printing the brochure on a high-quality glossy paper to boost its perceived value.

 The goal of your sales brochure should be to persuade your readers to take a specific action.

 This call-to-action is usually placed on the last panel of the brochure, along with the contact info.
 To boost response rates, offer an incentive, such as a promo code or free product.

 The following are some example actions you might want your readers to take:

 Sign up to your email list for a free white paper